ken1286/ItsOver9000-UI2/README.md

 Target Audience
 - Who is your target audience?
 Be specific.
+	Casual/lay players that want to improve or transition into more competitive chess
 - What feedback have you gotten from potential users?
 - Have you validated the problem and your solution with your target audience?
 How?